WHS-Robotics-Classes/I2R_Lab_3.5-Digital_Input/README.md

 Before you start, review the Arduino Reference page on [`digitalRead()`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalread/).
 You should also review [`Serial.println()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/println/) as you will need to know how to print something as a binary number.

-1. Copy any starter code provided for you (Starter.ino file) into the Arduino Web Editor.
+1. For starter code, use your previous work with the button.
 2. Modify the code so your sketch does the following:
-    - Print the value received by the input pin to the Serial monitor using `Serial.ptintln()` as a binary number (0 or 1).
+    - When the button is pressed, the Serial Monitor prints, "Button Pressed" and an LED flashes on and off quickly as long as the button is held down.
-    - Delay 100 ms between each cycle.
+    - When the button is not pressed, the Serial Monitor prints, "Not Pressed" and the LED is off.
     - Keep running forever.

 Use the video below as a reference.